Daxu223/Thermal-data-viewer/README.md

 After extracting, you see a bunch of files with different bands but for this project (currently) we are using the Band 10. **The file name should end in _T1_B10.tif**

-> Note: The image is in black and white before converting, so don't panic.
+The resulting image should look black and white.
+Each pixel contains data.
+The lighter the pixel, the more heat it contains.
+This data can be used to construct a heat map for the area.

 ### Converting the image for usage